-TAs are employed at either 25% and 50% time (10 to 20 hours per week), and currently receive a monthly stipend of between $1147 and $2294 (2017-18 rates).
-In addition, TAs receive remissions covering most of their in-state tuition.
+TAs are employed at either 25% and 50% time (10 to 20 hours per week), and currently receive a monthly salary of between $1147 and $2294 (2017-18 rates).
 Typically, Biostatistics PhD students would look to become TAs in the second year; all new TAs must take the TA Orientation.

 - Associate Instructor

 AIs are in charge of instruction for the course, and for supervision of Teaching Assistants.
 An AI is employed at 50% and is paid more, but has a larger responsibility.
-An AI receives a monthly stipend of $2453 (2016-17 rates), and receives the same fee remissions as a TA.
+An AI receives a monthly stipend of $2453 (2016-17 rates).
 AI positions are usually offered through the Department of Statistics, dependent on availability.

 - Graduate Reader

 Readers are employed to grade coursework in undergraduate level courses, and are paid $15.78/hour.